Natural Gas is

 Safe

-Natural gas is delivered to customers through a 2.6-million-mile underground pipeline system.
-This includes approximately 2.3 million miles of local utility distribution pipelines and 300,000 miles of transmission pipelines that stretch across the country.
+Natural gas is delivered to customers through a 2.8-million-mile underground pipeline system.
+This includes approximately 2.4 million miles of local utility distribution pipelines and 400,000 miles of transmission pipelines that stretch across the country.

-Pipeline Safety Management Systems (PSMS) or API RP 1173 includes the identification, prevention and remediation of safety hazards.
+Pipeline Safety Management Systems (PSMS) includes the identification, prevention and remediation of safety hazards.

 - Operational Controls, Procedures, System Controls and Management of Change (MOC)